-One of the best spots to chill with a spritz is this eclectic, bar-lined square.
-Featuring ruins from the city's 4th-century Greek city...
+One of the best spots to chill with a spritz is this free-spirited, bar-lined square.
+Featuring excavated ruins from the city's...

 Museo Archeologico Nazionale

-Head here for one of the world’s finest collections of Graeco-Roman artefacts.
-Originally a cavalry barracks and later the seat of the...
+Naples' National Archaeological Museum serves up one of the world’s finest collections of Graeco-Roman artefacts.
+Originally a cavalry...

-Aptly skirting bohemian Piazza Bellini, this whitewashed art gallery features its own candlelit cafe-cum-bar, with alfresco seating at...
+Aptly skirting bohemian Piazza Bellini, this whitewashed gallery features its own cafe-bar speckled with books, flowers, cultured crowds...

 La Stanza del Gusto

-Focussed on top-quality ingredients and artisinal producers, 'The Taste Room' offers a trendy ground-floor 'cheese bar', a more-formal...
+Focussed on top-quality ingredients and artisinal producers, this foodie address offers a trendy ground-floor 'cheese bar', a...